Grant Applicant FAQs

 How do I change my organization’s profile information within the grants management system?

-- If you cannot/do not have the login of the current primary contact – You will not be able to submit a Change Request.
-Add yourself as a contact to the organization first.
+If you do not have the login of the current Primary Contact, you will not be able to submit a Change Request.
+Add yourself as a contact to the organization first using the “Register Here” button on the SmartSimple landing page.
 You must then send an email to CAC staff explaining the situation.
 CAC staff will be able to make you the Primary Contact.
-After this, you may submit a formal Change Request as described above.
+After this, you may submit a formal Change Request as described in the instructional document.

 Unique Entity ID